 Taxes Earned Income Tax Credit 1.
 Increases in the percentage applied to the federal EITC for households with and without dependent children to determine the state EITC (currently 30%) to 50% and 100% of the federal EITC.
-2. Expansion of the ages of persons eligible to receive the federal EITC for households without dependent children: Minimum age reduced to age 21 Maximum age remains same as current Current federal credit excludes full-time students with no qualifying dependents.
-Various cases have been made by researchers for including them, contrary to prior federal policy.
-3. Expansion of the state EITC to cover persons filing using an Individual Taxpayer Identification Number, in all above scenarios.
+2. Expansion of the ages of persons eligible to receive the federal EITC for households without dependent children: a.
+Minimum age reduced to age 21 b.
+Maximum age remains same as current Retain design of current federal credit that excludes full-time students with no qualifying dependents 3.
+Expansion of the state EITC to cover persons filing using an Individual Taxpayer Identification Number, in all above scenarios.